danielvartan/netlogo-shapes/README.md

 These shapes were created by [Corey Brady](https://forum.netlogo.org/t/making-turtle-shapes/578/), who shared them on the [NetLogo Users Forum](https://forum.netlogo.org/).
-Corey has generously permitted their inclusion in this collection.
+Corey has generously permitted their inclusion in this library.

 You can also find Corey’s NetLogo model featuring these shapes, along with animated versions, [here](nlogox/corey-brady.nlogox).